TGAO0811/MarkerSet/README.md

     - you can the percentage of gradient by adding a percentage beside the color
     - gradient is set to 180 by default

+- you can give object shadow with css box-shadow: offsetx offsety blurRadius spreadRadius color;
+    - offsetx & offsety is the coordinate by which the shadow is offset
+    - blurRadius is how blured the shadow is as it gets to the edge (0 by default)
+    - spreadRadius is how large the shadow is (0 by default)

 ## Colors
 ### Primary Colors:
 ![image](PrimaryColors.png)